nstahl/atrium-jazz/README.md

 npm install
 ```

-This can sometimes fix issues with the prism client, regenerate the client with
+This can sometimes fix issues with the prisma client, regenerate the client with:

 ```bash
 npx prisma generate